ravindersingh33/Lending_Club_Case_Study/README.md

 - Loans with Grades like E,F,G are more likely to be charged-off.

-- purpose of small business has highest percentage of loan charged -off.
+- purpose ofÂ small businessÂ has highest percentage of loan charged -off.

 - Maximum number of loans are charged- off for borrower with 10+ years of experience.